augustinh22/msc_markdown/source/03_AppliedExample.md

 - reference water in Australia and apply/situate in framework referenced in section 2
 - describe two indicators (water, vegetation ...)

+Based on the work of @muellerWaterObservationsSpace2016 and @tulbureSurfaceWaterExtent2016 .

 ## Semantic Enrichment: automatic knowledge-based spectral categorisation

 ### Theory